The clean water leaving the plant is discharged to the Chemung River.

 The first thing to do is call a plumber.
 Most blockages are found to be in the lateral which is the owner's responsibility to have cleaned and repaired if necessary.
 The owner is responsible for the lateral from their house to the main in the street.
 If the plumber finds the blockage is in the sewer main, your plumber should contact us at 607-737-6223, so we can discuss the issue with him and check the sewer main.
 This number is monitored after regular business hours as well.

-Payments accepted by cash, check, or credit card with an additional fee.
+Payments accepted by check, money order, or credit card with an additional fee.
 Check payments can be mailed to the Administrative Offices at the same address.
 No payments after October 31.

 It comes from toilets, household cleaning, bathing and cooking, as well as industrial cleaning and manufacturing.
 There are also other sources such as rainwater.
 We especially see a large increase during heavy thunderstorms or when snow is melting.